day8/re-frame-template/README.md

 ![settings](docs/images/devtools-settings.png)

-### Open Debug Window (if using +trace):
+### Open Trace Window (if using +trace):

 To use `re-frame-trace` for debugging your app:
   1. click on the application, minimal through it is, to give it "input focus" (you want to be sure that any key presses are going to your new app)
   2. press `Ctrl-H` and you should see `re-frame-trace` appear on the right side of the window

-Sometimes achieving Step 1 on a really simple app - one without widgets - can be a bit fiddly, because the browser itself hogs "input focus" and grabs all the keystrokes (like `Ctrl-H`) which don't then make it through to the app.
+Sometimes achieving Step 1 on a really simple app - one without widgets - can be fiddly, because the browser itself hogs "input focus" and grabs all the keystrokes (like `Ctrl-H`) which don't then make it through to your app.
 You may need to be determined and creative with Step 1.
+I have every confidence in you.

 ### Hot Reloading Is Now Go

-If you now edit files in `/src`, like perhaps `views.cljs`, Figwheel will automatically recompile your changes and "hot load" them into the running app, without the app needing to be re-started.
+If you now edit files in `/src`, like perhaps `views.cljs`, Figwheel will automatically recompile your changes and "hot load" them into your running app, without your app needing to be re-started.
+The resulting fast, iterative workflow tends to make you very productive, and is cherished by those lucky enough to experience it.

 ### debug?: